bdlucas1/3d-casting/MAKING.md

 ### Pouring

-* Melt the alloy, heating to 190-200 °C. This is well above its melting point, but we need to make sure it will fill the mold before solidifying.
-For smaller pieces you may need a bit higher temperature so it fills the mold, and for larger pieces you may want a bit lower temperature so the mold doesn't deform before the metal solidifies.
+* Melt the alloy, heating to 180-200 °C. This is well above its melting point, but we need to make sure it will fill the mold before solidifying.
+For smaller pieces you may need a temperature at the higher end of the range so it fills the mold, and for larger pieces you may want a temperature at the lower end of the range so the mold doesn't deform before the metal solidifies.

   This of course is well above the glass transition temperature of the PVA, but the metal cools quickly on contact with the plastic, and